-Unicist Conceptual Market Research provides a framework to develop solutions for growth and market expansion.
-It includes the development of market labs, unicist semiotic groups and pilot testing processes to develop strategies and marketing objects to accelerate processes.
+An ontological approach is necessary to research the functionality of the real world, whereas empirical approaches are sufficient for addressing operationality.
+Unicist Ontological Market Research addresses the causality of buying processes to provide the information needed to develop solutions for growth and market expansion.
+It includes the development of market labs, unicist semiotic groups, and pilot testing processes to develop strategies and marketing objects that accelerate these processes.

 This drove to the discovery that human actions are driven by the concepts people have in their long-term memory and that there is a related conceptual short-term memory that triggers instantaneous responses from people when they receive external stimuli.